Fiscale win legal victory for tax fairness for SMEs against HMRC!

 Choice of materials

-Before manufacturing a new product, it’s essential for to select to right material.
+Before manufacturing a new product, it’s essential to select the right material.
 This is because it affects the structure and functionality of the finished piece.
 Materials need to be relevant to the brief, for example, they might need to be fire retardant, waterproof, or non-conductive.
 This in turn can cause many uncertainties and as a result, the choice of materials may need to be reconsidered.

 Modifying or creating bespoke components

-We’ve all been there, at the start, a project may seem very simple and straightforward.
+At the start, a project may seem very simple and straightforward.
 However, we then discover that a substantial amount of work is needed.
 Even when customising “off the shelf” or existing components, a great deal of uncertainty can arise.
 This is because there can be uncertainty on how these various components will react together.

 Strength testing